BMT Jamaica Line: Service patterns

 The following services use part or all of the BMT Jamaica Line:

 The line has had two major service patterns: the 14 Broadway (Brooklyn) Line (earlier called the Canarsie Line, before that line was connected to the 14th Street Line) and the 15 Jamaica Line.
 Eventually, the 14 became the KK (which became the K in 1974) and the 15 the J; the K was eliminated in 1976.
 The Z was introduced in 1988 to provide skip-stop service with the J, using the same pattern that the 14/K and 15/J formerly used in multiple instances throughout their history.

 Nomenclature

-From its acquisition by the BRT to and beyond city ownership in 1940, the portion of the line from its western terminus to Cypress Hills was known as the Broadway El or the Broadway-Brooklyn Line, to distinguish from the underground Broadway-Manhattan Line.
+From its acquisition by the BRT to city ownership in 1940, the portion of the line from its western terminus to Cypress Hills was known as the Broadway El or the Broadway Line.
+Past 1940, the line was known as the Broadway (Brooklyn) Line to distinguish from the underground Broadway Line in Manhattan.
 Beyond that point it was known as the Jamaica Avenue El or the Jamaica Line.
 Subsequent to city takeover, the dividing line between the Broadway and Jamaica Avenue Lines was often considered to be the more westerly station at Eastern Parkway, now known as Broadway Junction.

-Since the discontinuance of separate Broadway-Brooklyn services, the entire line is now known as the Jamaica Line.